-In 2015, Withers followed a win in the senior eight at Henley Women’s Regatta with a silver medal in the four at the European University Championships.
+In 2015, Annie followed a win in the senior eight at Henley Women’s Regatta with a silver medal in the four at the European University Championships.
 She was then selected for the eight that won a fine bronze medal at the World Rowing U23 Championships in Plovdiv.

 In 2016 Annie competed at the FISU World University Championships and won bronze in the women’s four.